 The programmers in this project will be responsible for creating the flashcard system using unity, including all games, GUI, menus and features of the actual program itself.

-Artist/Assests acquisition - Person3
+Artist/Assets acquisition - Person3

 This position will be for the acquisition/creation of all artwork designed for the flashcard system, I.e. graphics for buttons, main menus backgrounds, flashcards as well as basic sounds and music.